RMB1907/ml-housing/README.md

-# Housing Price Prediction using Linear Regression
+### Housing Price Prediction using Linear Regression

-A basic ML pipeline to predict house prices from housing.csv.

----

-## Setup

 Install the required dependencies: